pwighton/auto-register/doc/bold-dotaddin-config-instructions.md

 5) Configure samba

 - Edit the included [`smb.conf`](smb.conf) file and change the `path` from `/BOLD_DICOM` to the directory chosen in step #4
-- Backup your current `smb.conf` file and replace it with the `smb.conf` in this bundle
+- Backup your current `smb.conf` file and replace it with the `smb.conf` in this repo

 ```
 sudo cp /etc/samba/smb.conf /etc/samba/smb.conf.backup.20250113